RobertsBatars/ai-node-builder/docs/nodes/ai/LLMNode.md

 - Network timeouts are managed gracefully

 ## Performance Optimization
-- Conversation history is cached between executions
+- Conversation history is cached between executions (if memory enabled)
 - Tool definitions are reused when possible
 - Context is filtered to reduce token usage
 - Streaming is not currently supported but planned